Become a member

 Opportunities to get involved on issues that matter to you

-• Contribute to the developments of our industry’s position at national level;
+• Contribute to the development of our industry’s position at the national level;

 • Opportunity to shape FEDMA’s agenda and propose new policy priorities;